sduffy826/SparkiUsingClasses/readme.md

 - **int calculateAngleBetweenPoints(const float &x1, const float &y1, const float &x2, const float &y2)** - Calculates the angle between two points
 - **float getSlopeOfAngle(const int &degrees)** - Returns the slope of an angle (same as tangent)
 - **float getYInterceptForPose(const Pose &thePose)** - Returns the y intercept for a given pose
 - **boolean setPointOfIntersection(const Pose &pose1, const Pose &pose2, Pose &pose2Update)** - Takes two poses and update the third pose passed in with the point of intersection.
+High level logic
+    ```
+      Calculate the slope for each pose (tangent)
+      Calculate the y intercept for the pose (solve yPos - (slope * xPos))
+      You do this for each pose... you know have their line equations (y = mx + b)
+      Set the two equations equal and solve x (i.x. x = (pose2 intercept - pose1 intercept) / (pose1 slope - pose2 slope) )
+      You have x intercept, use it in one of the equations and solve for y.
+      You have the point of intersection but you aren't done yet...
+      Calculate the angle for each of your poses to get to the point of intersection...
+        the poses angle has to be the same as the angle you calculated... if not the intersection could be -180' from that pose
+    ```
 - **float degreesToRadians(const int &degrees)** - Converts degrees to radians
 - **int radiansToDegrees(const float &radians)** - Converts radians to degrees
 - **byte getQuadrantAngleIsIn(const int &degrees)** - Returns the quadrant a given angle is in